Ria424/developers-animatesdk-docs/SymbolInstance_object/SymbolInstance3.md

 #### Usage

-symbolInstance.bitmapRenderMode
+SymbolInstance.bitmapRenderMode

 #### Description

-Property; a string that sets the display type for the symbol.
+Property; `"none" | "cache" | "export"`; Sets the display type for the symbol.
 Acceptable values include:

 - "none"

-- "cache" - sets the symbol to be cached as a bitmap by Flash Player at runtime.
+- "cache" - Sets the symbol to be cached as a bitmap by Flash Player at runtime.

-- "export" - sets the symbol to be exported as a bitmap when the SWF is compiled.
+- "export" - Sets the symbol to be exported as a bitmap when the SWF is compiled.

 The older ["SymbolInstance.cacheAsBitmap"](../SymbolInstance_object/SymbolInstance7.md) property is similar to this property, but it offers fewer choices since it's a boolean.
 In the future, the cacheAsBitmap property may be deprecated, so users should switch to this new property.
 The true/false options in the boolean cacheAsBitmap property are the same as the "cache" / "none" values for this new property.